 For individuals seeking to immigration to Canada as a Federal Skilled Worker, in the Canada Experience Class or in the Federal Skilled Trades Program, the first step is to submit basic information into an electronic "pool".
 This information includes the results of an official language test and, for any education not attained in Canada, the results of an Educational Credential Evaluation.
 If an application does not already have an approved Labour Market Impact Assessment, it is also necessary to register with the JobBank.
-Every few weeks, Citizenship and Immigration Canada will make a "draw" of the best candidates from the pool based on selection criteria that they will make known before the draw.
+Every few weeks, Immigration Refugees and Citizenship Canada will make a "draw" of the best candidates from the pool based on selection criteria that they will make known before the draw.
 Prospective applicants may remain in the pool for a maximum of 12 months.

 Federal Skilled Workers

 Skilled workers are assessed based on a Selection Grid (points system).
 This grid assigns points for education, language ability, employment experience, age, arranged employment in Canada, and adaptability.
 An applicant must have a minimum of one year of work experience within the past 10 years in a management occupation or in an occupation normally requiring university, college or technical training.

 Sixty-seven (67) points out of one hundred (100) must be attained in categories such as age, education, language ability, adaptability, work experience and availability of arranged employment.